ETCLabs/sACN/docs/pages/mainpage.md

 ### EtcPal

 sACN depends on ETC's Platform Abstraction Library (EtcPal) for platform abstraction.
-See the [documentation for EtcPal](https://etclabs.github.io/EtcPal/docs/head/) for details on how to include EtcPal in your project.
+EtcPal is included as a git submodule in the sACN repository.
+The sACN CMake configuration will also automatically detect the presence of an EtcPal directory at the same level as the sACN root directory, and use that as its dependency.